Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 • Enhanced spam and slander detection algorithms

 Businesses that use Birdeye to collect and manage reviews know all the reviews they receive are authentic and ungated.
-They can rest assured that customers and prospective customers trust those reviews to be a genuine representation of their business.
+Thus, they can ensure that their prospective customers see an accurate representation of their business via Google reviews.

 1. Sends review requests to all your customers

 Birdeye integrates with 300+ CRMs and customer management software to automate the workflow.
-Right after a customer visits a local business, they automatically receive a review request email or text.
-The customer can write a review on a third-party site.
+After a customer visits a local business, they automatically receive a review request email or text.
+The customer can also leave review on a third-party site.
 All these options are provided to all customers, regardless of their sentiment (positive or negative).

 2. Combines customer experience and third- party reviews

-Many of the businesses we work with want to measure their Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT) at every touchpoint in the customer journey.
+Many businesses we work with want to measure their Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT) at every touchpoint in the customer journey.
+Most businesses also opt to collect third-party customer reviews during these interactions.

 The key distinction here is that if the business decides to include third-party review requests in its customer experience template, they must be sent to all customers, regardless of how they score the business on NPS or CSAT.